 > Only available in Australia and New Zealand

 I have both the Dragonfly 400 and Dragonfly 600 from Macpac which I have extensively.
 When I used and tested this bag I found it had generous internal dimensions that worked well when side sleeping, sleeping on my back, or sleeping on my stomach.
-It also had a good hood which combined to keep me warm inside the bag.
-In fact, the hood on the Macpac Dragonfly is the best in class and the best hood out of all the sleeping bags in this review.
+I rate the hood as the best in class which combined to keep me warm inside the bag.
+I also tested the outer fabric for water resistance and it was able to keep water from entering the bag.

 Compare Prices: